+This course provides information of the role of the pharmacist related to interaction with other health care professionals and development of leadership skills in patient care.
 This course ensures effective verbal and written interpersonal communication, health literacy and communicating with diverse patients, families, pharmacists, and other health professionals in a variety of settings, both individually and as a member of a team.
-It teaches interviewing techniques, active listening and empathy, assertiveness and problem-solving techniques and cultural influences on communication of health information.
-The course focuses on group presentation skills, strategies for handling difficult situations, documentation of pharmacist recommendations and consultations and principles of behavior modification.